 Student educational records are retained on the schedule established by applicable laws.
 Records are destroyed after the schedule for retention of records has expired.
-The current schedule for retention of individuals serving a judicial order or a lawfully issued studenters; ords is defined by New Mexico Statutes as:
+The current schedule for retention of student records is defined by New Mexico Statutes as:

-- Student Academic File-five (5) years after the last semester attended by student - Student Transcript-one hundred (100) years from student's date of birth - Grade Sheets-five (5) years after term for which created - Veterans' Benefit File-three (3) years after termination of enrollment - · Class Schedule File-five (5) years after end of term for which created - Drop / Add and Withdrawal Form Files-one (1) year after end of term for which completed - Student Awards and Honor Files-five (5) years after date created
+- Student Academic File-five (5) years after the last semester attended by student - Student Transcript-one hundred (100) years from student's date of birth - Grade Sheets-five (5) years after term for which created - Veterans' Benefit File-three (3) years after termination of enrollment - Class Schedule File-five (5) years after end of term for which created - Drop / Add and Withdrawal Form Files-one (1) year after end of term for which completed - Student Awards and Honor Files-five (5) years after date created